plexefinance/PlexePublicAPI/README.md

 ### Supplied Required Documents

 The final step is to review what documents need to be collected.
-You do this by calling the api
+You do this by calling the API

 	/api/ApplicationApproval/get-required-documents/{applicationId}